Down Low (film): Production

 In May 2021, it was announced Rightor Doyle would direct the film, from a screenplay by Lukas Gage and Phoebe Fisher, with FilmNation Entertainment set to produce.
 In October 2021, it was announced Gage, Zachary Quinto, Simon Rex, Audra McDonald, Judith Light and Sebastian Arroyo had joined the cast of the film.

 Release

-It had its world premiere at South by Southwest on March 11, 2023.
+Down Low had its world premiere at 2023 South by Southwest Film & TV Festival on March 11, 2023.
+It was released on October 10, 2023, by Stage 6 Films.